Challenge

 Our Challenge

 TIG’s neural network optimizer challenge asks innovators to implement an optimizer that plugs into a fixed CUDA-based training framework and trains a multi-layer perceptron (MLP) on a synthetic regression task.
-The goal is to beat a target (ground truth) test loss threshold derived from the noise level in the data σ\sigma and an accuracy_factoraccuracy\_factor.
+The goal is to obtain a low test loss.

 • Model: MLP with batch normalization.
-Hidden layer width is fixed at 256; the number of hidden layers is part of the difficulty.
+Hidden layer width is fixed at 256; the number of hidden layers num_hidden_layersnum\_hidden\_layers is configurable and determines the size of the problem.

 • Training budget: Batch size 128, up to 1000 epochs, early stopping with patience 50.